Vespertine: Songs

+Tracks 1–6

 The album opens with "Hidden Place", which features a soprano section and strings, "over the top of a warm, intimate melody".
 Michael Hubbard of musicOMH felt the track was reminiscent of Homogenics "Hunter", but less focused on the beats.
 NME called it progressive folk, while Drowned in Sound wrote it was electro.
 Björk sings about "how two people can create a paradise just by uniting", as she intones: "I'm so close to tears/And so close to/Simply calling you up/And simply suggesting/We go to that hidden place".
 "Cocoon" is "based around an exploratory bassline and beats that sound like fingertips on skin".
 Discussing the glitch nature of the track, Björk said, "when you take technology and use the areas where it breaks, where it's faulty, you're entering a mystery zone where you can't control it".
 Lyrically revolving around making love, the song alternates between metaphors like "Who would have known/That a boy like him/Would have entered me lightly/Restoring my blisses", and explicit lines such as "He slides inside/Half awake, half asleep" and "Gorgeousness/He's still inside me".
-According to Michael Cragg of The Guardian, the song "best represents the album's sense of heavy-lidded, post-coital hibernation".
 Björk sings a breathy, "whispered, near-cracking falsetto" on the track.

 "It's Not Up to You" has been described as a "dizzying ballad" and a song that lifts the album upward.
 Michael Paoletta of Billboard described the track as "melancholy".
 Its lyrics are about "love for the unknown devices that culminate in 'perfect days'", and "pleas to find beauty in unlikely places".
 The "caressing lyrics" of "Undo" assure that: "It's not meant to be a strife/It's not meant to be a struggle uphill".
-Biographer Mark Pytlik writes, "Undo" is a held hand, a reassuring reminder that anything can happen once you let it.
+Biographer Mark Pytlik wrote that "Undo" is "a reassuring reminder that anything can happen once you let it.
 If you are in pain, undo it, Björk suggests, no hint of disingenuousness in her voice, over climbing strings and a rising choir".
 "Pagan Poetry" is a "harp-splashed" song that concerns unrequited love.
 The track builds slowly, "with Björk wailing over swelling keyboard crescendos", until, at the four-minute mark, "all the music drops away, leaving Björk utterly exposed" as she sings "I love him, I love him/I love him, I love him/I love him, I love him".
 The song also features "a flotilla of music boxes with an Asian-teahouse touch".
 The instrumental interlude "Frosti" has been described as "metallic tundra".
 Its sound stems from a music box, creating an intimate, fairy tale-like effect.